Bengiilhan/social-network-java/README.md

 - Create a pull request

 ## License
-This project is developed for educational purposes and does not have a specific license.
+This project is licensed by MIT.